femike/swagger-protect/README.md

         .getRepository(TokenEntity)
         .findOneOrFail(token)
         .then(t => t.token === token),
-    cookieKey: 'swagger_token', // key must be stored in cookies on login
+    cookieKey: 'swagger_token', // key must be stored in cookies on login.
-    entryPath: '/api', // entry point will be protect with guard above
+    entryPath: '/api', // entry point will be protect with guard above.
-    redirectPath: '/login-api', // redirect on fail guard }),
+    redirectPath: '/login-api', // redirect on fail guard.
+  }),
 )